 Gradually warming up and slowly setting off is not exactly how the Liechtensteinklamm gorge presents itself.
-Already at the entrance you can hear loud noises from the ravine and before you know it, you are in the middle of a wonder world of waterfalls, towering peaks, steep cliffs and of course lots of thundering water.
+Even from the entrance you can hear loud noises from the ravine and before you know it, you are in the middle of a wonderful world of waterfalls, towering peaks, steep cliffs and, of course, lots of thundering water.
 Everywhere there are things to see, each place more beautiful than the previous one.
-Already on my first metres I have shot countless photos and short videos.
-I just can´t get enough.
+Even after my first few metres I have shot countless photos and short videos.
+I just can’t get enough.
 What a spectacle of nature and what a blessing that you can experience this without great effort or alpine equipment.
 We owe this to a few members of the Pongauer Alpenverein association and the builder Alois Larcher from Grins-Pians near Landeck.
 Several attempts were needed to build the first footbridges here.
 Usually, there was simply no money to fund them.
 In their need, they turned to Prince Johann II of Liechtenstein, who conducted hunts in nearby Grossarl, and was generally regarded as an admirer of nature and the people of SalzburgerLand.
-He spontaneously was willing to donate the needed funds and so, the challenging project could be completed in 1876.
-Already in the first year, it is written in the chronicle that 12.000 visitors were registered.
+He was willing to spontaneously donate the needed funds and so, the challenging project could be completed in 1876.
+Already in the first year, it is written in the chronicle that 12,000 visitors were registered.
 Thanks to the noble donor, the gorge still bears the name ‘Liechtensteinklamm’.

 A natural phenomenon of greatest beauty

 The way back is the same, but the altered perspective gives us another and different insight into the gorge, the water and the rocks.
 After about 1.5 hours, I reach the entrance to the gorge.
-Almost a bit sad that it is already over, I admire the great pictures at the visitor’s centre and look a bit through the souvenirs.
-By coincidence, I see a poster while passing by with the inscription: ‘Liechtensteinklamm in torchlight’ – to the sounds of classical music, visitors can wander through the torch lit gorge up to the waterfall, experiencing this wonderful world of water in the dark.
+Almost a bit sad that it is already over, I admire the great pictures at the visitor’s centre and look through the souvenirs for a bit.
+By coincidence, I see a poster while passing by with the inscription: ‘Liechtensteinklamm in torchlight’ – to the sounds of classical music, visitors can wander through the torch-lit gorge up to the waterfall, experiencing this wonderful world of water in the dark.
 Wonderful!
-My next visit here in the gorge is already decided.
+My next visit here to the gorge is already decided.